Objections to Utilitarianism and Responses

 1. de Lazari-Radek, K. & Singer, P. (2017).
 Utilitarianism: A Very Short Introduction.
 Oxford: Oxford University Press.
 Preface. ↩︎

 2. For a discussion of evolutionary debunking arguments, see Hanson, R. (2002).
 Why Health Is Not Special: Errors In Evolved Bioethics Intuitions.
 Social Philosophy & Policy.
 19(2): 153–79.
-See also the discussion in our chapter on the Arguments for Utilitarianism↩︎
+See also the related discussion in Chapter 3: Arguments for Utilitarianism↩︎

 3. Public health experts recommend maintaining social distance of 6 feet or more from silly hypothetical cases at all times, lest they infect your understanding of what utilitarianism actually calls for in practice.
 If closer contact is required, protect yourself and others by first reading up on the utilitarian case for respecting commonsense norms, explained in Chapter 6. ↩︎

-6. By contrast, utilitarianism offers a clear and principled account of (e.g.) when constraints can reasonably be violated—namely, just when doing so would truly best serve overall well-being.
-Similarly for when it is worth damaging the natural environment, how to weigh small harms to many against grave harms to a few, and so on.
+8. By contrast, utilitarianism offers a clear and principled account of (e.g.) when constraints can reasonably be violated—namely, just when doing so would truly best serve overall well-being.
+Similarly for when it’s worth damaging the natural environment, how to weigh small harms to many against grave harms to a few, and so on.
 That’s not to say that it will always be easy to tell what utilitarianism recommends in real-life situations, since it can be difficult to predict future outcomes.
-But it is at least clear in principle how different considerations weigh against each other, whereas other theories often do not offer even this much clarity. ↩︎
+But it’s at least clear in principle how different considerations weigh against each other, whereas other theories often do not offer even this much clarity.
+(Though utilitarians who accept an objective list theory of well-being may face “pluralist’s dilemmas” of their own.) ↩︎